Alpocalypse: Composition

 "Skipper Dan" is a style parody of Weezer.
-The lyrics describe a man that, despite having a fine arts degree, is forced to have a mundane job as a tour guide on the Jungle Cruise ride at Disneyland.
+The lyrics describe a man who, despite having a fine arts degree, is forced to have a mundane job as a tour guide on the Jungle Cruise ride at Disneyland.
 Yankovic was inspired to write the song after going on the ride with his family, during which the guide "offhandedly referred to his failed acting career".
 Yankovic hit upon this idea and developed the character of the narrator to write the song along.
+Though still a comedy song, it has a far more serious and somber tone than most of Yankovic's work.
 Yankovic has stated that actual skippers on the Jungle Cruise ride have responded positively to this song.
 The music video was created by Divya Srinivasan.
 In live performance, Yankovic wears an authentic Jungle Cruise uniform.

 The fifth track on the album, "Polka Face", is a polka medley that includes the following songs: "Liechtensteiner Polka", "Poker Face" by Lady Gaga, "Womanizer" by Britney Spears, "Right Round" by Flo Rida featuring Kesha, "Day 'n' Nite" by Kid Cudi, "Need You Now" by Lady Antebellum, "Baby" by Justin Bieber featuring Ludacris, "So What" by Pink, "I Kissed a Girl" by Katy Perry, "Fireflies" by Owl City, "Blame It" by Jamie Foxx featuring T-Pain, "Replay" by Iyaz, "Down" by Jay Sean featuring Lil Wayne, "Break Your Heart" by Taio Cruz featuring Ludacris, "The Tick Tock Polka" by Frankie Yankovic, "Tik Tok" by Kesha, and "Whatever's Left Over Polka" by "Weird Al" Yankovic.

 "Craigslist" is a style parody of the Doors.
 The lyrics mimic listings on Craigslist.
 Keyboard work was performed by former Doors member Ray Manzarek.
 A low-budget video of Yankovic dressed as Jim Morrison with art-house and stock footage effects was produced by Liam Lynch.